MachineBias/machinebias.github.io/README.md

 ### Podcasts
 * [Cathy O'Neil: Do Algorithms Perpetuate Human Bias?](https://www.npr.org/2018/01/26/580617998/cathy-oneil-do-algorithms-perpetuate-human-bias) NPR January 26, 2018
-* [Episode 74: How to Avoid Bias in Your Machine Learning Models with Clare Corthell](https://soundcloud.com/the-impact-podcast/episode-74-how-to-avoid-bias-in-your-machine-learning-models-with-clare-corthell) The Impact Podcast | Georgian Partners 2018
+* [Episode 74: How to Avoid Bias in Your Machine Learning Models with Clare Corthell](https://soundcloud.com/the-impact-podcast/episode-74-how-to-avoid-bias-in-your-machine-learning-models-with-clare-corthell) The Impact Podcast, Georgian Partners 2018
 * [Ep 43: Is there Bias in Machine Learning Algorithms? – with guest Dr. Joshua Kroll](http://sparkdialog.com/bias-in-machine-learning-algorithms/) SparkDialog with Elizabeth Fernandez, May 1 2018

 ### Research: Cultural Bias in Data